 How to Identify It

-When it first emerges, the leaves form a flat rosette, just like a dandelion, however, it has a much taller, tougher stem (up to 3 feet), which is multibranched, hairy and holds a number of flowers, along with a few small leaves.
+When it first emerges, the leaves form a flat rosette, just like a dandelion, however, it has a much taller, tougher stem (up to 3 feet), which is multibranched, hairy, and holds several flowers, along with a few small leaves.
 It can also be distinguished by the white milky sap from the stems and leaves.

 This perennial herb has a thin taproot, which allows it to re-shoot rapidly.
 You may stumble across this herb growing in your garden as a result of ants collecting and moving its seed around, but unlike dandelions, it doesn’t use wind as a means of seed dispersal.